33 Sources

 1

 .
-CEO RJ Scaringe described the progression: "What that means is you can get into the vehicle at your house, plug in the address to where you're going, and the vehicle will completely drive you there"1
+"What that means is you can get into the vehicle at your house, plug in the address to where you're going, and the vehicle will completely drive you there," Scaringe explained, describing future capabilities where drivers can reclaim their time by reading or using their phones1

-.Scaringe hinted at Rivian's robotaxi ambitions during the event, stating: "While our initial focus will be on personally owned vehicles, which today represent a vast majority of the miles driven the United States, this also enables us to pursue opportunities in the rideshare space"
+.Scaringe also hinted at potential competition with Waymo in the ride-hail market.
+"While our initial focus will be on personally owned vehicles, which today represent a vast majority of the miles driven the United States, this also enables us to pursue opportunities in the rideshare space," he stated

 1